dasch-swiss/dsp-tools/docs/dsp-tools-create.md

 ```
 #### Lists from Excel

-A list can also be imported from an Excel sheet.
-The Excel sheet must have the following format (currently only a single
+A list can be created from an Excel sheet.
+The Excel sheet must have the following format:
-language is supported):

 ![img-list-example.png](assets/images/img-list-example.png)